mapeditor/tiled/docs/reference/scripting.rst

     **height** : int |ro|, Height of the tile in pixels.
     **size** : size |ro|, Size of the tile in pixels (has ``width`` and ``height`` members).
     **type** : string, Type of the tile.
+    **imageFileName** : string, File name of the tile image (when the tile is part of an image collection tileset).
     **terrain** : :ref:`script-tileterrains`, An object specifying the terrain at each corner of the tile.
     **probability** : number, Probability that the tile gets chosen relative to other tiles.
     **objectGroup** : :ref:`script-objectgroup` |ro|, The :ref:`script-objectgroup` associated with the tile in case collision shapes were defined.
 Returns ``null`` if no collision shapes were defined for this tile.